Immediate Steps: Sexual or Relationship Violence or Stalking

 There are steps you can take immediately after incident

-While there is no one right way to get help, below are some suggested steps you can take following an experience of sexual assault, relationship violence, or stalking.
+Complainants can choose how they want to respond to their experience.
+There is no single right way to access help.
+Below are some suggested steps you can take following an experience of sexual assault, relationship violence, or stalking.

 Important Phone Numbers

 - UCF Victim Services (Confidential) Ask a question.
 Disclose a concern.
 Get confidential help.
 Text (407) 823- 6868 or Call (407) 823-1200 (24 Hours)

 - UCF Police (407) 823- 5555 (24 Hours)

 - Student Health Services (Confidential) (407)-823-2701 (24 Hours)

 - Counseling and Psychological Services (Confidential) (407) 823- 2811 (24 Hours)